 The Department of Nursing is very fortunate to have dedicated alumni, friends and donors who support nursing students at UND.

 The UND student nurses make me so excited about the profession.
-Makes me proud to be an alum!R.N., 1980 UND Grad
+They make me proud to be an alum!R.N., 1980 UND Grad

 Overview & Outcomes